 Known scientifically as nocturnal enuresis, bedwetting should not be seen as a possible medical issue unless a child continues to wet the bed at least twice weekly past the age of five.

 Nocturnal enuresis affects 15% to 20% of 5-year-old children, 5% of 10-year-old children, and 1% to 2% of people aged 15 years and older.
 Without treatment, 15% of affected children will become dry each year.
 Nocturnal enuresis is not diagnosed in children younger than 5 years, and treatment may be inappropriate for children younger than 7 years.
-Some of these interventions have been tried: acupuncture, dry bed training, enuresis alarm, and hypnotherapy.
+Several types of treatment interventions have been tried: acupuncture, dry bed training, enuresis alarm, and hypnotherapy.

 Bedwetting in a Child